felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 As far as code functionality, my piece handles the following requirements:

-- Provision Permission Sets  WITH Access keys into the AWS Account that hosts the AWS IAM service;
+- Provision Permission Sets with Access keys into the AWS Account that hosts the AWS IAM service;

 - Link these Permission Sets to Groups and AWS Accounts;